 You will live in shared housing at hotels with other program participants.
-Welcome and farewell meals are included in the program fee.
+Breakfast, welcome and farewell meals, and many additional dinners are included in the program fee.
 Additional meals can be eaten at local cafés and restaurants around Florence and Rome.

 While in Italy, the surroundings will become your classroom and you will explore and experience the seminar coursework through site visits.
 These excursions will take place in Florence and Rome, and may include:

 - Guided walking tour of Florence, a city of great artistic and religious importance in the heart of Tuscany

 - Museo di Storia della Scienza (Galileo Museum), where you can see two of Galileo's original telescopes

 - The Duomo in Florence, The Cathedral of Santa Maria del Fiori: climb to the top of the Duomo and marvel at the intricate mosaics and frescoes

 - Santa Croce: explore the Basilica where you will find Galileo's burial and stroll the piazza, one of the main squares in Florence

 - Day trip to Pisa to climb the iconic Leaning Tower of Pisa